 We will warn you, however, that both of us tend to get distracted by a lot of things unrelated to food, so I’m sure that you’ll see some bizarre posts every now and then.

 So, what’s the deal with sneezing?
 Well, you see, g suffers from a very peculiar chronic condition (for as long as I’ve known her) in which she sneezes a few times after eating meals (usually dinner).
 She finds this satiety-induced sternutation both extremely embarassing (e.g. eating in a quiet restaurant) and very uncomfortable (she doesn’t like the act of sneezing).
 I think it’s cute.
-While some might say that this verges on a clinically significant illness, as it significantly impacts her life, I’ve never heard of such a disease (if you know the diagnosis, let us know) and google (an authoritative source for medical advice) can’t seem to pinpoint a real mechanism.
-So for now, we’ll have to just keep eating … and sneezing … and enjoying life’s little idiosyncracies.
+As this probably doesn’t qualify as a clinically significant illness, we’ll have to just keep eating … and sneezing … and enjoying life’s little idiosyncracies.